-Each crew shall supply their own bow numbers.
+Championship hosts will supply each crew with bow numbers.
 These should be approximately eight inches by five inches to insure visibility to judges and for photo-finish cameras.
 The number plates should have black figures painted on a white background.